Understanding 5/12 as a Percentage: A practical guide

 -

 Everyday life: Percentages are used in everyday situations, from calculating tips in restaurants to understanding sale prices in shops.
-Being able to convert fractions to percentages helps us navigate these scenarios efficiently.
+Being able to convert fractions to percentages helps us deal with these scenarios efficiently.

 Further Exploration: Working with Percentages